SkygearIO/features/features/192-asset-gear/index.md

       }
     }
   },
-  "required": ["asset_id", "url", "method", "headers"] }
+  "required": ["asset_name", "url", "method", "headers"] }
 ```

-- `asset_id`: The asset ID.
+- `asset_name`: The asset name.
 It becomes valid when the asset is uploaded.
 - `url`: The presigned URL to upload the asset.
 - `method`: The method to be used in the upload request.
 - `headers`: The headers to be included in the upload request.